taranto/github-react-issues-search/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It was developed as part of the [NuORDER](https://nu.nuorder.com/index.html) challenge.
 Here you will find a simple page in which access the Github api to show the [Facebook/React issues](https://github.com/facebook/react/issues) featuring text suggestion and keyboard navigation.

 ### `yarn install`